grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/si.md

 ### SI-8 (2): Automatic Updates

-Automatically update spam protection mechanisms {{ insert: param, si-08.02_odp }}.
+Automatically update spam protection mechanisms the frequency at which to automatically update spam protection mechanisms is defined;.

 Using automated mechanisms to update spam protection mechanisms helps to ensure that updates occur on a regular basis and provide the latest content and protection capabilities.

-spam protection mechanisms are automatically updated {{ insert: param, si-08.02_odp }}.
+spam protection mechanisms are automatically updated the frequency at which to automatically update spam protection mechanisms is defined;.

 System and information integrity policy